-- Bake until the pie sets, about 40-50 minutes.
-The center will look wobbly, and the top will brown, which isn’t the most attractive look, but don’t fret.
-It will set in the refrigerator, and we’re covering that brown with the berry topping.
+- Bake until the pie sets on the side but is still wobbly in the center, about 40-50 minutes.
+The center will look wobbly, and the top will brown, which isn't the most attractive look, but don't fret.
+It will set in the refrigerator, and we're covering that brown with the berry topping.

 - Let pie cool and then refrigerate for at least three hours.

 - In a medium saucepan, toss berries with lemon juice and sugar.
 Cook over medium heat until the berries break down to a jam-like consistency, occasionally stirring.
 Take off heat and stir in Chambord.
 Let cool.

 - If making your own whipped cream, beat the heavy cream with sugar and vanilla until medium to stiff peaks form, and it's still fluffy.